Functional neurological symptom disorder: Causes

-A systematic review found that stressful life events and childhood neglect were significantly more common in patients with FND than the general population, although many patients (around 70%) report no stressors.
+A systematic review found that stressful life events and childhood neglect were significantly more common in patients with FNSD than the general population, although some patients report no stressors.

 Converging evidence from several studies using different techniques and paradigms has now demonstrated distinctive brain activation patterns associated with functional deficits, unlike those seen in actors simulating similar deficits.
 The new findings advance current understanding of the mechanisms involved in this disease, and offer the possibility of identifying markers of the condition and patients' prognosis.

-FND has been reported as a rare occurrence in the period following general anesthesia.
+FNSD has been reported as a rare occurrence in the period following general anesthesia.

 Diagnosis

 A diagnosis of a functional neurological disorder is dependent on positive features from the history and examination.

-Positive features of functional weakness on examination include Hoover's sign, when there is weakness of hip extension which normalises with contralateral hip flexion.
+Positive features of functional weakness on examination include Hoover's sign, when there is weakness of hip extension which normalizes with contralateral hip flexion.
 Signs of functional tremor include entrainment and distractibility.
 The patient with tremor should be asked to copy rhythmical movements with one hand or foot.
 If the tremor of the other hand entrains to the same rhythm, stops, or if the patient has trouble copying a simple movement this may indicate a functional tremor.
 Functional dystonia usually presents with an inverted ankle posture or clenched fist.

-Positive features of dissociative or non-epileptic seizures include prolonged motionless unresponsiveness, long duration episodes (>2minutes) and symptoms of dissociation prior to the attack.
+Positive features of dissociative or non-epileptic seizures include prolonged motionless unresponsiveness, long duration episodes (>2 minutes) and symptoms of dissociation prior to the attack.
 These signs can be usefully discussed with patients when the diagnosis is being made.

 Patients with functional movement disorders and limb weakness may experience symptom onset triggered by an episode of acute pain, a physical injury or physical trauma.
 They may also experience symptoms when faced with a psychological stressor, but this isn't the case for most patients.
 Patients with functional neurological disorders are more likely to have a history of another illness such as irritable bowel syndrome, chronic pelvic pain or fibromyalgia but this cannot be used to make a diagnosis.

-FND does not show up on blood tests or structural brain imaging such as MRI or CT scanning.
+FNSD does not show up on blood tests or structural brain imaging such as magnetic reasonance imaging (MRI) or CT scanning.
 However, this is also the case for many other neurological conditions so negative investigations should not be used alone to make the diagnosis.
-FND can, however, occur alongside other neurological diseases and tests may show non-specific abnormalities which cause confusion for doctors and patients.
+FNSD can occur alongside other neurological diseases and tests may show non-specific abnormalities which cause confusion for doctors and patients.

-ICD-11 diagnostic criteria

-The International Classification of Disease (ICD-11) have listed functional disorders within the neurology section for the first time, where it's named "Dissociative neurological symptom disorder".

 DSM-5 diagnostic criteria

-The Diagnostic and Statistical Manual of Mental Illness (DSM-5) lists the following diagnostic criteria for functional neurological symptoms (conversion disorder):
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) lists the following diagnostic criteria for functional neurological symptom disorder: